KaziJahidurRahaman/NDBI_Py_GEE_Kutupalong_Rohingya_Camp/README.md

-# NDBI_Py_GEE_Kutupalong_Rohingya_Camp

-### Normalized Difference Built-up Index (NDBI) Time series analysis using Google Earth Engine Python API
+## Normalized Difference Built-up Index (NDBI) Time series analysis using Google Earth Engine Python API

+The notebook contains the code and explainantion for timeseries of Mean, Maximum and Minimum NDBI values.
+The values are extracted from Landsat 8 Imageries.

+**Objectives:**
+1. Generate a time series dataset for different NDBI values
-Area of Interest: Kutupalong Rohingya Camp, COxsbazar, Bangladesh
+2. Generate a timeseries graph for the area of interest **Area of Interest:** Kutupalong Rohingya Camp, Coxsbazar, Bangladesh

 ![image](https://user-images.githubusercontent.com/109986838/206468569-2510dc36-e5a9-4dc6-bd81-457d8ed68cee.png)